Saturday, February 15, 2020

 21 If one sacrifices ill-gotten goods, the offering is blemished; 22 the gifts of the lawless are not acceptable.

 The point moves away from words and toward the positive act of reconciliation, which involves actual love toward the member of the community.
 The one who shows mercy has the right to offer sacrifices.
 Important are the statements concerning the unity of ethics and cult, made particularly in wisdom tradition: Sacrifices by godless people are an abomination to God: the one who shows mercy offers sacrifices.
 In these texts also, the cult takes second place to ethics, without being abrogated.
 As often with Jesus, so we have here a categorical, hyperbolically sharpened exemplary demand that aims at a new basic attitude to the fellow human and, as such, enjoins more than its literal fulfillment.
-In a similar manner, Abraham Lincoln advised that the best way to destroy an enemy is to turn him into a friend, and Mahatma Gandhi said, "An eye for an eye makes the whole world blind."
+In a comparable manner, Abraham Lincoln advised that the best way to destroy an enemy is to turn him into a friend, and Mahatma Gandhi said, "An eye for an eye makes the whole world blind."
 All these leaders knew that punishment and revenge never succeed in breaking the cycle of violence.

 The word of Jesus is challenging here for a culture leaning toward anger and resentment.
 It is one thing to disagree with the other.
 It is another to stand in judgment because the other is inferior morally to you.
 Such distancing of oneself from the other will not lead to reconciliation.
 Human life, whether in our individual experience or as we become aware of our history, gives us plenty of reasons to be angry.
 One who is not angry when there is cause to be may well open the door to sin.
 Unreasonable patience nurtures many vices in that it fosters negligence in correcting what is wrong.

 Anger is like a fire in that safely used we derive great benefit, but uncontrolled it can do great damage.
 We are not to let the sun go down on our anger, allowing resentment to simmer and endanger others.
 Do not hang on to anger obsessively.
 Those who live their lives driven by anger eventually pay a bitter personal price.
-Among the seven deadly sins, anger may be the most fun (Frederick Buechner Wishful Thinking, 1973).
+Among the seven deadly sins, anger may be the most fun.[17]
 We get to lick our wounds, smack our lips over grievances long past, roll our tongues over the prospect of bitter confrontations still to come, savor to the last morsel the pain someone gave you and the pain you give back.
 We have a feast fit for a king.
 Of course, the chief drawback is that what you are wolfing down so joyfully is yourself.
 The skeleton at the feast is you.

 Bitterness reflects a form of sustained anger that keeps calling to mind experiences of hurt or pain.
 It is possible to revel in victimhood.
 Such bitterness can be present at a cultural level, for every nation has an imperfect past that has left wounds with which the present generation must deal.
 We have all known injured people who just cannot let it go.
 Some people go to their graves feeling bitter for the way their parents or their spouses or their children failed them.
 Or they castigate themselves for some missed opportunity decades in the past.
 Bitter talk, when it continues for an exceedingly long time without let-up, causes terrible emotional harm to the speaker — not to mention misery for everyone who must listen to their complaints.
 Such sustained anger blocks thinking rationally and seeking reasonable courses of action.

 Anger is usually something we experience as an outburst, learn what we can from it, and move on to a flourishing human life.
 Anger inhibits rational thought and action.
 It distorts our perception of history and the world.
+Forgiveness of sin is prerequisite for a relationship with God.
+Even in our personal lives, a relationship cannot move toward something good if the aggrieved party does not extend forgiveness.

 Matthew 5:27-30 are sayings regarding adultery.
 The new righteousness Jesus is explaining now touches upon the most personal of relationships, that of marriage.
 John 8:1-11 contains the response of Jesus to one caught in the act of adultery.
 John 4 and the story of the woman at the well offer another story of Jesus with one who was clearly not sexually pure.
 Luke 7:36-50 tells the story of a woman with a bad reputation disturbing a dinner, at which Jesus offers her forgiveness.

-Verses 29-30, from Mark 9:47 (also in Matthew 18:8-9), we find a further application of the antithesis in showing that certain parts of the body are expendable in comparison to moral choices.
-29 If your right eye, symbolic of good, precious, and important, causes you to sin (σκανδαλίζει, causes you to stumble), tear it out and throw it away; it is better for you to lose one of your members than for your whole body[7] to be thrown into hell (γέενναν)30 And if your right hand causes you to sin, cut it off and throw it away; it is better for you to lose one of your members than for your whole body to go into hell (γέενναν)The double saying is a warning against sin, related to standing phrases.
+Verses 29-30, (Mark 9:47, Matt 18:8-9), we find a further application of the antithesis in showing that certain parts of the body are expendable in comparison to moral choices.
+29 If your right eye, symbolic of good, precious, and important, causes you to sin (σκανδαλίζει, causes you to stumble), tear it out and throw it away; it is better for you to lose one of your members than for your whole body[19] to be thrown into hell (γέενναν)30 And if your right hand causes you to sin, cut it off and throw it away; it is better for you to lose one of your members than for your whole body to go into hell (γέενναν)The double saying is a warning against sin, related to standing phrases.
 To avoid it, one is to give everything, even the most important and precious thing, away.
 Here, the focus is attention to the danger we can become to ourselves.
 Such a radical saying, suggesting a marred, incomplete body, which was abhorrent in Jesus’ day, was something a follower of Jesus was to prefer to the submission to temptation.
 The point is ensnaring oneself rather than others.
 Jesus rejects the notion that one cannot treat the symptom and still get to true repentance.
 He uses humor here to make absurd the notion that one can eradicate sin performed by various parts of the body by amputating that part of the body.
 Sin does not arise in the body.
 It arises in the human soul, in the spirit or in the heart.
 In this way, Christ’s teaching is the exact opposite of Greek philosophies, such as Gnosticism, that attributed a degenerate nature to the human body.
 In a true Israelite perspective, the body and the soul are one.
 The body does not drag the soul down into “earthly” debaucheries.
 A heart and mind turned in the wrong direction uses the body in sinful ways.
-If sin rules your life, Jesus argues, then you are not eligible to receive new birth and enter the new life of the resurrection; therefore, rooting out sin is the only way to enter into that new life.
+If sin rules your life, Jesus argues, then you are not eligible to receive new birth and enter the new life of the resurrection; therefore, rooting out sin is the only way to enter that new life.
 Jesus does not require his followers to make such an extreme gesture.
 All that Jesus asks of us is that we endeavor to rid our lives of sin that arises from human will.
 These verses, however, are not about maiming, but more about the blessing of life; God is more important than parts of our body.
-To allow hand, foot, or eye to bring one to the unquenchable fires of hell is unthinkable.[8]
-One could also argue that although the individual is in view in these verses, Mark weds words about the individual to his earlier words about communal offense because he wants to highlight the individual in relation to the community.
+To allow hand, foot, or eye to bring one to the unquenchable fires of hell is unthinkable.[20]
+One could also argue that although the individual is in view in these verses, Matthew weds words about the individual to his earlier words about communal offense because he wants to highlight the individual in relation to the community.
 Thus, the individual's sin affects the community, not only the person who commits such a sin.
 Therefore, the person's actions have consequences not only for self but also for others.

 Matthew has referred the saying to the seduction to commit adultery and understood eye and hand as instruments for it.
 One might think of the context of such sayings as warnings of the final judgment and the threat of Hell.

 “Gehenna” suggests spiritual destruction.
 The image of “hell” which appears in this passage is one adapted from ancient Israelite history to correspond with the Greek notion of Hades.
 Unlike the Greeks, the ancient Israelites did not have a concept of Hades, or Tartarus, namely an underworld filled with fire and brimstone in which the wicked were tortured for all eternity.
 Sheol, the ancient Hebrew abode of the dead, was simply a pit into which the dead disappeared, never to arise again.
 Gehenna, however, is the New Testament equivalent of Hades, the name of which is a graecization of the Hebrew place name ge ben Hinnom, or “valley of Ben Hinnom.”
-It was here, in the small valley outside the Jaffa gate, that ancient Israelite kings committed the sin of child sacrifice and constructed a tophet or child sacrifice burial ground offered by fire to the pagan gods Moloch and Baal (Jeremiah 7:30-34, 32:35).
+It was here, in the small valley outside the Jaffa gate, that ancient Israelite kings committed the sin of child sacrifice and constructed a tophet or child sacrifice burial ground offered by fire to the pagan gods Moloch and Baal (Jer 7:30-34, 32:35).
 The image of gehenna then, evoked in the minds of Jewish hearers, is a place of unimaginable horror, death and depravity.
-After this practice ceased due to the reforms implemented by King Josiah (II Kings 23:10), the valley became a trash dump where fires continually burned in order to consume the garbage.
+After this practice ceased due to the reforms implemented by King Josiah (II Kings 23:10), the valley became a trash dump where fires continually burned to consume the garbage.
 It was a place where maggots constantly fed and multiplied.
 Eventually, in some strands of Jewish thought, this valley became associated with what the wicked would experience in the future, one in which "their worm does not die, and the fire is not quenched" (v.
-48).[9]
+48).[21]

-31 "It was also said, in a paraphrase of Deuteronomy 24:1-2, the intent making remarriage possible, "Whoever divorces his wife, let him give her a certificate of divorce.'
-32 But I say to you, in a saying from material Matthew has in common with Luke 16:18, that anyone who divorces his wife, except on the ground of unchastity (πορνείας, sexual immorality in general, but most likely adultery here).
+Matthew 5:31-32 is a saying of Jesus framed in legal style concerning divorce.[22]
+The first clause contains the opposing standpoint: 31 "It was also said, in a paraphrase of Deut 24:1-2, the intent making remarriage possible, "Whoever divorces his wife, let him give her a certificate of divorce.'
+The second clause contains the new standpoint: 32 But I say to you, (Luke 16:18), that anyone who divorces his wife, except on the ground of unchastity (παρεκτὸς λόγου πορνείας, corresponding to Deut 24:1, apart from dining some scandalous matter, referring to sexual immorality or some form of licentiousness in general, but most likely adultery here).[23]
 Unchastity was an abomination that desecrates the land of Israel, a case which requires divorce.
 The phrase suggests a legal saying rather than the insight we expect from the wisdom tradition.
 If a man divorces his wife for another reason, he causes her to commit adultery.
 And whoever marries a divorced woman commits adultery, a statement that is not in the interest of the disadvantaged woman.
+Whereas in the days of the prophets a husband mght pardon his wife in the case of infidelity, as in Hosea 3:1ff, in the time of Jesus the Law was stricter, with an adulterous wife forbidden to have any further intercourse with her husband or the adulterer, so her husband to divorce here (Sota 5.1, Testament of Reuben 3:15.)
+The Jewish-Christian audience of Matthew at this point is told that the husband is driving the woman into adultery, under current Jewish law.[24]
 The Jewish command to the husband to pay the marriage bond at a divorce, on the other hand, meant at the same time practicable and effective protection for the woman.
 The theological question becomes how such a demand relates to the general principle of the love of God and neighbor being in a critical relationship to the Law.
 The point may well be that divorce is permissible, but it is not righteous because it represents human failure and falls short of the intent of God in marriage.
 If our hearts are focused on maintaining the relationship, then our hands will be less apt to sign the dismissal papers.

 Jesus clearly expected his married disciples and the larger band who followed him to remain married.
 Mark 10:11-12 and Luke 16:18 both say that the man who divorces his wife and marries another commits adultery, the man who marries a divorced woman commits adultery, and the divorced woman who marries another commits adultery.
 Matthew in this passage and in 19:9 has the exception that if the woman has committed adultery, the man may rightfully divorce and remarry.

 I would like to begin by offering some comments that stay close to the text and slowly move to application to today.
 The text offers me an opportunity to give proper precedence to the Bible as the primary witness to the kind of life Christians are to lead while also showing that proper biblical interpretation is a matter of carefully handling biblical materials.
-My perspective on this text is like when I approach a text that the disciples left everything to follow Jesus (Mark 1:16-20), that Jesus told the rich man to sell everything he had and follow him (Luke 17:22), and that the first followers of Jesus after the resurrection apparently held everything in common (Acts 4:32-37).
+My perspective on this text is like when I approach a text that the disciples left everything to follow Jesus (Mark 1:16-20), that Jesus told the rich man to sell everything he had and follow him (Luke 17:22), and that the first followers of Jesus after the resurrection held everything in common (Acts 4:32-37).
 If we were to approach such texts in a legal way, the church would unlikely have stayed in existence.
-They church realized that it was in a different social setting that when Jesus travelled Israel with his small band of disciples and followers.
+The church realized that it was in a different social setting that when Jesus travelled Israel with his small band of disciples and followers.
 Rules applicable to the disciples and the followers of Jesus before the resurrection may need some adaptation in different social settings.

 Under the supposition of many scholars that when there are multiple versions of a saying of Jesus in the gospels, the hardest saying is the saying of Jesus, we can assume that the exception clause for unchastity is an addition within the tradition.
 Jesus taught an absolute prohibition of remarrying after divorce for his disciples and those who follow him.
-Jesus applied the rule against priests marrying divorced women in the Holiness Code (Leviticus 21:7, 13-14, focusing on priests marrying a virgin) to the community he formed.
+Jesus applied the rule against priests marrying divorced women in the Holiness Code (Lev 21:7, 13-14, focusing on priests marrying a virgin) to the community he formed.
 The early church struggled with the pastoral application of this saying of Jesus to the new setting several decades after the death of Jesus.
-The early church, rather than adopt a rule oriented approach to a saying of Jesus, sought to apply the teaching of Jesus in the same spirit that Jesus understood the Torah and prophets.
+The early church, rather than adopt a rule-oriented approach to a saying of Jesus, sought to apply the teaching of Jesus in the same spirit that Jesus understood the Torah and prophets.
 Out of love for God and neighbor, it considered that adultery would be an occasion when the offended party could divorce remarry.
 Jesus, in Matthew, reminds them of the saying that whoever divorces his wife is to give her a certificate of divorce.

 (Deu 24:1-4) Suppose a man enters into marriage with a woman, but she does not please him because he finds something objectionable about her, and so he writes her a certificate of divorce, puts it in her hand, and sends her out of his house; she then leaves his house {2} and goes off to become another man's wife. {3} Then suppose the second man dislikes her, writes her a bill of divorce, puts it in her hand, and sends her out of his house (or the second man who married her dies); {4} her first husband, who sent her away, is not permitted to take her again to be his wife after she has been defiled; for that would be abhorrent to the LORD, and you shall not bring guilt on the land that the LORD your God is giving you as a possession.

 The many Jewish laws concerning marriage show a careful safeguarding of this area of human life.
 The grounds for divorce here are finding something “objectionable,” “disgraceful,” or “scandalous,” in the woman.
 Note, however, that the court system has nothing to do with the divorce.
 Ending the marriage is between the man and the woman.
 Over time, Jewish law limited divorce so that it was not just at the whim of the husband.
 In the Code of Hammurabi, #137-140, we find no such requirement upon the husband.
 The only continuing debate about divorce in first‑century Judaism existed between the followers of the more conservative Shammai School and the more liberal Hillel school.
 Shammai taught that the "objectionable" behavior that could give a husband just cause for divorcing his wife was adulterous behavior or the wife's extreme failure to observe Jewish law.
 Hillel, however, allowed that any behavior that caused the husband annoyance or embarrassment was legitimate grounds for giving the wife a bill of divorcement.
 There also was a general rejection of divorce in Qumran.
 In Judaism, ordinary divorce was intended to make a remarriage possible.
 The Jewish command to the husband to pay the marriage bond at a divorce, meant at the same time practicable and effective protection for the woman.
 As we continue with the text in Matthew, Jesus then says that anyone who divorces his wife, except on the ground of unchastity (“porneia” can only mean adultery here, a phrase that suggests a legal saying rather than the insight we expect from the wisdom tradition), causes her to commit adultery.
 Such a prohibition could be an expression of love toward the woman in a society that placed limits on women.
 However, Jesus continues, whoever marries a divorced woman commits adultery, a statement that is not in the interest of the disadvantaged woman.
-In Romans 7:3, Paul says that people will call a woman an adulterer who lives with a man other than her husband while her husband is alive.
+In Rom 7:3, Paul says that people will call a woman an adulterer who lives with a man other than her husband while her husband is alive.
 Only if he dies does she have the right of remarriage.
-In I Thessalonians 4:3, Paul points his readers to the will of God as their sanctification, and therefore they are to abstain from “unchastity,” the same word Matthew uses in the exception clause, but here Paul may refer to the broader use of the word as any form of sexual immorality.
+In I Thess 4:3, Paul points his readers to the will of God as their sanctification, and therefore they are to abstain from “unchastity,” the same word Matthew uses in the exception clause, but here Paul may refer to the broader use of the word as any form of sexual immorality.
 However, Paul finds a reason to refuse a strict rule-oriented approach to the saying of Jesus as he considered another pastoral situation and came down on the side of love:

-1 Corinthians 7:15 (NRSV)
+1 Cor 7:15 (NRSV)

 15 But if the unbelieving partner separates, let it be so; in such a case the brother or sister is not bound.
 It is to peace that God has called you.